-The Triton athletic programs have combined for 26 NJCAA National Championships with 18 coming since 2006.
-The Tritons have claimed national titles in wrestling (7), women’s cross country (5), men’s half marathon (4), women’s half marathon (2), men’s indoor track and field (3), women’s indoor track and field (3), women’s outdoor track and field (1), and football (1), in addition to five consecutive National Alliance of Two Year College Administrators Association (NATYCAA) Cup Awards – given yearly to the top two-year athletic department in the nation.
-In 2012-13, Iowa Central scored a record 181.5 out of a total of 200 possible points in the NATYCAA Cup.
+The Triton athletic programs have combined for 33 NJCAA National Championships.
+The Tritons have claimed national titles in wrestling (8), women’s cross country (6), men’s half marathon (4), women’s half marathon (2), men’s indoor track and field (4), women’s indoor track and field (4), women’s outdoor track and field (2), men’s cross country (1), women’s soccer (1) and football (1), in addition to five consecutive National Alliance of Two Year College Administrators Association (NATYCAA) Cup Awards – given yearly to the top two-year athletic department in the nation.
+The Tritons have claimed six of the last seven NATYCAA Cup’s and in 2015 claimed the prestigious Learfield Directors Cup

 Two of our former coaches, Paul Shupe in football and Dennis Friedrichs in wrestling, and one current coach, Dennis Pilcher in men’s basketball, are members of the NJCAA Coaches Hall of Fame.

 Our athletic schedule will take you nationwide for competitions.
 The baseball program takes trips to Tennessee and South Carolina in the spring.
 The softball program travels to Florida for its spring trip in addition to a fall trip.
 The cross country and track programs travel all over the nation to compete against the top programs in America.
-The football, wrestling, rodeo, soccer, volleyball, golf, bowling and basketball teams also travel throughout the Midwest to compete.
+The football, wrestling, rodeo, soccer, volleyball, golf, bowling, swimming, sport shooting, rugby, tennis, taekwondo, cheerleading, and basketball teams also travel throughout the Midwest to compete.

 Iowa Central also had a successful year in the classroom.
 Iowa Central had eight teams named Academic Team of the Year by the NJCAA for finishing with a team GPA of 3.00 or higher.
 Individually, 165 student-athletes were named Academic All-Region XI and 15 student-athletes received the NJCAA Academic Student-Athlete Award.